SvenGroot/Ookii.CommandLine/docs/Subcommands.md

 ### Asynchronous commands

-It's possible to use asynchronous code with subcommands.
+It's possible to create subcommands that execute asynchronous code.
 To do this, implement the [`IAsyncCommand`][] interface, which derives from [`ICommand`][], and use the [`CommandManager.RunCommandAsync()`][] method (see [below](#using-subcommands)).